 People will give you stuff.
-I’ve had family members, friends, and even friends of friends give me bags of fabric.
+I’ve had family members, friends, and even friends of friends give me bags of fabric, trims, and notions.
 If it didn’t fit in my color scheme, I use it for muslining or for my children.

 Have you ever bought a certain fabric at the store and realized you had something very similar in your stash?
 I have.

-This year I’ve tried really, really hard to sew with what I have, and I’ve done a pretty decent job.
-I still have a big stash, but I’ve made a good dent in it.
+Right now I’m trying really, really hard to sew with what I have, and I’ve done a pretty decent job.
+I still have a stash, but I’ve made a good dent in it.
 And sewing my stash has made me realize what fabrics I want to reach for, so I can make better fabric buying choices.

-You get a high from buying fabric or a pattern because it feels like you bought an item of clothing.
+You get an exciting feeling from buying fabric or a pattern because it feels like you bought an item of clothing.

-But how often have you bought a pattern and you never used it?
-How often were you a sucker for a fabric sale and realized the fabric wasn’t your style?
+But how often have you bought fabric and you never used it?
+How often were you a sucker for a fabric sale and realized the fabric wasn’t your style or color?

-They often do it on instagram and you can get name brand or high quality fabric for a great discount even if you have to pay a little shipping.
+A lot of my friends sell their fabrics on instagram or in facebook groups to get rid of their extra.
+You can get name brand or high quality fabric for a great discount even if you have to pay a little shipping.

-I get 75% of my knits from a manufacturer that has remnants they need to get rid of.
+I get a fiar amount knit fabric from a manufacturer that has remnants they need to get rid of.
 I get really high quality knits for really cheap.
 It’s a bit of a drive, but I get a lot of fabric for inexpensive.
 It’s always worth the drive.